Skip to main content

 git clone https://github.com/Vexa-ai/vexa.git

-cd vexa/docker/lite
+cd vexa/deploy/lite

 make build